Isidor Philipp: Association, students and friends

-Philipp allowed his name to be associated with the Bradley Institute for Music Education Research, Ltd., which was founded in Paris, in 1930, but moved to Niagara Falls, Ontario, Canada, under the guidance of his pupil Harold Bradley (pianist).
+Philipp allowed his name to be associated with the Bradley Institute for Music Education Research, Ltd., which was founded in Paris, in 1930, but moved to Niagara Falls, Ontario, Canada, under the guidance of his pupil Harold Bradley.
 The Institute was devoted not only to teaching music, but also to documenting the vast knowledge of teaching traditions that Philipp had learned during his long life.
 Philipp's friend, violinist John Corigliano Sr., was among the original Board of Directors.
 Pianist Grace Barnes and violinist Deryck Aird served as music teachers along with Bradley for several decades.